All Episodes

 But what I also learned in my time as a public defender is when you don't have the facts on your side and you don't have the law, you put the cops on trial.

-So it's it's a system I believed in my entire life, and I still do.
+So it's a system I believed in my entire life and I still do.

-She came out publicly and said, We in the whole in the jury room, everyone was asking why did every why did the Justice Department waste their money bringing this case?
+She came out publicly and said, we in the whole in the jury room, everyone was asking, why did the Justice Department waste their money bringing this case?

 So that's very telling.

-It doesn't matter what kind of trial you put on, they were gonna acquit that individual in that seat.
+It doesn't matter what kind of trial you put on, they were going to acquit that individual in that seat.

 But I'm optimistic because of the information.

-For an individual that got acquitted, I haven't seen this much media coverage on that on that type of trial in my life.
+For an individual that got acquitted, I haven't seen this much media coverage on that type of trial in my life.

 It also forced John Durham to issue so much information to the public that five years ago we tried to get out in Russia Gate that he has now successfully gotten out there.